-Once in a while, a preponderance of evidence causes us to reevaluate a cherished story.
-In this case, we may have to admit that “Old Ironsides” might not have been as impenetrable to enemy cannonballs as the popular histories make out.
+Once in a while, a preponderance of evidence causes us to clarify a cherished story.
+In this case, we have to admit that “Old Ironsides” was not as impenetrable to enemy cannonballs as the popular histories make out.

 A number of period sources mention enemy shot piercing Constitution’s hull.
 According to Abel Bowen, in his 1816 work The Naval Monument, during the battle with HMS Cyane and Levant, a British “shot came through the side of Constitution, killed one and wounded four men, and lodged in the galley….
 In the action of the Guerriere the Constitution was hulled three times; in that of the Java four times, and in [the Cyane and Levant] engagement thirteen times….”
 The verb “to hull” refers unequivocally to passage of a cannonball through the side of a ship.
 This word was used time and again during the period to refer to damage sustained in battle.
 Bowen’s work is full of effusive praise for the American Navy, so his decision to include this detail is interesting.
 Of course, he also says “Naval History has a charm on the attention of the ardent, from being peculiarly the record of enthusiasm.”
 Perhaps his history has entirely too much enthusiasm.